 Using comprehensive data from the annual cost reports (Form CMS 216-94) of 51 independent OPOs from 2015 to 2021, which were obtained under the Freedom of Information Act (FOIA) and supplemented with data from other sources such as the CMS and OPTN, we conduct a thorough analysis of the costs tied to organ procurement.
 We start by detailing both direct and indirect procurement costs, which amounted to \$9.25 billion in our sample period.
 Next, we assess the current industry landscape.
-Drawing from variance decomposition models used in labor economics and international trade, we explore the significant cost variations across OPOs, organs, and various reimbursement methods (Eaton et al., 2004; Hottman et al., 2016).
+Drawing from variance decomposition models used in labor economics and international trade, we explore the significant cost variations across OPOs, organs, and various reimbursement methods and sources (Eaton et al., 2004; Hottman et al., 2016).
 Additionally, by employing the Oaxaca-Blinder decomposition technique, we delve deeper into our analysis, breaking down organ costs in dollar terms to pinpoint the sources of variation (Kitagawa, 1955; Oaxaca, 1973; Blinder, 1973).
-Our primary objective is to use comprehensive data and advanced statistical tools to explore the factors influencing cost allocation in organ procurement, with the goal of better understanding the cost-shifting mechanism in the healthcare market and aiding practitioners and policymakers in enhancing the organ procurement process.
+Our primary objective is to use comprehensive data and advanced statistical tools to explore the factors influencing cost allocation in organ procurement, with the goal of better understanding the possible cost-shifting mechanism in the healthcare market and aiding practitioners and policymakers in enhancing the organ procurement process.

 OPOs receive reimbursement for organ procurement costs related to organ retrieval from both Medicare, the country's largest health insurance provider, and transplant centers via private and public (again, Medicare) insurers.
 Concerning kidney transplant reimbursements, OPOs are guaranteed 100% coverage by the CMS based on their self-reported cost reimbursement reports.
-The rationale behind this guarantee is Medicare's coverage of end-stage renal disease, coupled with the considerable savings that kidney transplants present in contrast to more costly alternative treatments.
-With this understanding, legislators have sought to ensure that OPOs remain consistently incentivized to recover kidneys (Held et al., 2016; Held et al., 2021).
-The CMS sets a standard price per kidney for each OPO based on the previous years' costs and the number of kidneys the OPO procured.
+Medicare fully covers people of all ages who have End Stage Renal Disease (ESRD), which is permanent kidney failure requiring dialysis or a kidney transplant.
+Considering the saving that kidney transplants present in contrast to costlier alternative treatments, legislators have sought to ensure that OPOs remain consistently incentivized to recover kidneys (Held et al., 2016; Held et al., 2021).
+With this understanding, the CMS sets a standard price per kidney for each OPO based on the previous years' costs and the number of kidneys the OPO procured.
 At the fiscal year's end, if an OPO's expenses for kidney recovery surpass its total kidney reimbursements, Medicare adjusts the set price per kidney and compensates the difference with a one-time payment.
 Conversely, if the reimbursement is greater than the OPO's kidney recovery expenses, the OPO must repay the excess to Medicare; this repayment occurs even if the OPO has positive margins from other organ procurement activities that could offset these costs.
 The reimbursement process for other solid organs, namely livers, hearts, and lungs, differs slightly: OPOs charge transplant centers a negotiated price in real time based on the OPO's self-reported procurement expenses.5